How to Make Money on Shopify (Step-by-Step With Examples!)

 This may be the perfect fit for you if you've already built your own blog or Facebook page!

-At $29/mo, Basic Shopify is a solid starting point for your own fully-hosted ecommerce store.
-If you have products or services being sold at a decent price point, you’ll make this subscription fee back quickly.
+At $29 a month, Basic Shopify is a solid starting point for your own fully-hosted ecommerce store.
+If you have products or services being sold at a decent price point, you'll make this subscription fee back quickly.

-The regular Shopify plan costs $79/mo, and it adds a few perks like gift cards, 5 staff accounts, professional reports, a better shipping discount, advanced reporting, and more features for Point of Sale.
+The regular Shopify plan costs $79 a month, and it adds a few perks like gift cards, 5 staff accounts, professional reports, a better shipping discount, advanced reporting, and more features for Point of Sale.

 It also gives you a significant drop in fees for non-Shopify Payments providers.

 The most expensive standard plan, Advanced Shopify costs $299 a month.

 This one makes sense if you're doing a LOT of volume, because it gives you substantial discounts on all shipping and payment processing fees for each unit sold.